-A little nostalgia goes a long way, as we found during our recent visit to Bikia Eatery.
-If you need a touch of the ‘balad‘ in your life, this is the Sheikh Zayed location to head for.
+A little nostalgia goes a long way, as we found during our recent visit to Bikia Eatery, a great places for the best Egyptian food in Shiekh Zayed.
+If you need a touch of the ‘balad‘ in your life head there.
 You will find dishes that have been a mainstay of Egyptian sustenance for generations.

 Type of Cuisine & Signature Dishes